mmjulkowska/MVApp/README.md

 MVApp was created to streamline data analysis for all kinds of biological queries - from investigating mutant phenotypes or the effects of an experimental treatment, to studying natural variation using any biological system.

-We believe that the MVApp will enhance data transparency and standardize data curation and analysis, save time, and empower the scientific community to perform complex analyses without extensive knowledge of R or statistics, while simultaneously it will improve the data analysis literacy in wider scientific community.
+We believe that the MVApp will enhance data transparency and standardize data curation and analysis, save time, and empower the scientific community to perform complex analyses without extensive knowledge of R or statistics, and simultaneously it will improve the data analysis literacy in wider scientific community.

 Although the MVApp development team is burried armpit-deep in Plant Science, we are trying to make the App as applicable as possible for all biological disciplines and beyond.
-If you have any suggestions on what other analyses we can include, please check out our guidelines on how to [contribute](https://github.com/mmjulkowska/MVApp/blob/master/CONTRIBUTING.md).
+If you have any suggestions on other analyses we can include, please check out our guidelines on how to [contribute](https://github.com/mmjulkowska/MVApp/blob/master/CONTRIBUTING.md).

 Currently MVApp has following features:
 1. Identification of outliers using different methods based on one or multiple phenotypes